Active Denial System: Controversy

 The early methodology of testing, in which volunteers were asked to remove glasses, contact lenses and metallic objects that could cause hot spots, raised concerns as to whether the device would remain true to its purpose of non-lethal temporary incapacitation if used in the field where safety precautions would not be taken.
 However, these tests were early in the program and part of a thorough and methodical process to demonstrate the safety and effectiveness of the technology, which has now involved more than 600 volunteer subjects and some 10,200 exposures.
 As safety was demonstrated in each step of the process, restrictions were removed, and now, according to ADS proponents, there are no restrictions or precautions necessary for volunteers experiencing the effect.
 Long-term exposure to the beam may cause more serious damage, especially to sensitive tissues, such as those of the eyes.
-Two people have received second degree burns after exposure to the device.
+Two people received second degree burns after exposure to the device during testing.